How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 If my home has lead paint, do I have to fully delead before DCF will license me?

-No. Interim control measures — licensed work that stabilizes lead hazards without full removal — produce a Letter of Interim Control that DCF accepts for licensing.
+No. Interim control measures — licensed work that stabilizes lead hazards without full removal — produce a Letter of Interim Control that can satisfy the lead requirement for a placement involving a child under six.
 You are not required to fully delead your home before becoming a foster parent.
-The Letter of Interim Control is valid for one year; you'll need to renew it annually until full deleading is completed.
+The Letter of Interim Control is valid for up to two years; check the letter and DCF instructions for the applicable renewal or follow-up requirements.

 What if my home was built before 1978 but I've already renovated most of it?